NauCode/sample-todo-api-nodejs-express/README.md

 # Sample ToDo REST API
 ## Using Node.JS and Express.JS

-This is just a (very) basic REST API done to explain the basic concepts around APIs, REST, CRUD... in a blog post I have made here [s](https://google.es).
+This is just a (very) basic REST API done to explain the basic concepts around APIs, REST, CRUD... in a blog post I have made here ~~soon~~.

 You can test it just by downloading this repo:
 ```bash